avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 Unlike numpy, JAX random generation is "unmanaged".
 Every `jax.random` fucntion needs the current state of the PRNG as it's first argument, and evertime we execute one of these functions, the PRNG state has to be updated using `jax.random.split`.

 Not updating the PRNG state will quickly result in the same set of randoms over and over again.
-I quite did'nt understand this part the first time I wrote the loop, and it resulted in the algorithm ceasing to find new variations of canvas states.
-This happened becasue we're generating the same 'ones' tensor over and over again.
+I did'nt  quite understand this part the first time I wrote the loop, and it resulted in the algorithm ceasing to find new variations of canvas states.
+This happened becasue we're generating the same mutator tensor over and over again.

-Splitting PRNG state is the only way to ensure that every parallel component of the algorithm generate distinct randoms.
+Splitting PRNG state is also the only way to ensure that every parallel component of the algorithm generate distinct randoms.

-Find and in depth explanation of JAX PRNG here https://github.com/google/jax/blob/master/design_notes/prng.md
+Find and in depth explanation of JAX PRNG [here](https://github.com/google/jax/blob/master/design_notes/prng.md)

 ### cond_range